 As previously outlined the population of Northern Ireland is becoming increasingly older.
-Improving survival rates, coupled with a general downward trend in the number of births, has resulted in a higher percentage of older people compared to the total population percentage.
-By 202810 the older population (65 years or older) is projected to surpass the number of younger people in Northern Ireland for the first time (Chart 1).
+Based on NISRA's 2018 population projections the general trend of our older population (65 years or older) is projected to surpass the number of younger people in Northern Ireland for the first time by 2028.(Chart 1).

-Chart 1: Northern Ireland population projection from Mid-2016 to Mid-2041 (Source: NISRA)
+Chart 1: Northern Ireland population projection from Mid-2018 to Mid-2043 (Source: NISRA)